 For those wondering, I was out at GATS last week.
 Let’s get caught up on all things trucking!
 Did You Know?
 Houston, Texas, is the second largest city in the United States in terms of shipping tonnage.
 With its waterway port, airports, railways, and distribution centers, Houston is a major hub for all things transportation.

 Industry Update: ELD Mandate Loopholes and Congressional Recess

 Did you Know?
 The first semi-trailer was invented in 1914 by Fruehauf Trailers.
 Originally invented to haul boats, the trailers became immediately popular.
-Fruehauf Trailers are still in business today and are one of the largest trailer companies in the U.S. ELD Mandate VIN Loophole The FMCSA has done some work to close
+Fruehauf Trailers are still in business today and are one of the largest trailer companies in the U.S. ELD Mandate VIN Loophole The FMCSA has done some work to close a loophole

 Industry update: ELD Update, CSA Reforms, and an Upcoming Inspection Spree